MicrosoftDocs/microsoft-365-community/docs/adding-content.md

 ### Write from scratch

-If you're writing new content ferom scratch, you can choose whichever editor you like.
+If you're writing new content from scratch, you can choose whichever editor you like.
 The importent thing is to write in markdown format.

 * [Visual Studio Code](https://code.visualstudio.com/) is a free editor from Microsoft and is used primarily for code.
 It also allows you to write markdown with a preview.